7 Classification of Cotton Fibre in Details

 Weak23 & below

 vi.
-Classification of cotton fiber on the basis of Micronaire or MIC Value
+Classification of cotton fiber based on Micronaire or MIC Value

 Cotton Micronaire is the measurement of cotton fiber fineness and maturity.
-The airflow instrument could use to measure the air permeability of a constant mass of fibers compressed.
+The airflow instrument could be used to measure the air permeability of a constant mass of compressed fibres.
 It is known as MIC value in short

 It’s influenced during the growing period by environmental conditions.
 Like moisture, sunlight, temperature, plant nutrients, and extremes in the plant.
 Cotton fiber fineness affects processing on performance.
 And its effect on the quality of the end product in several ways.

-In the opening, cleaning, and carding as well as yarn manufacturing processes, low micronaire.
-Fine-fiber, cotton requires slower processing speeds to prevent damage to the cotton fibers.
+In the opening, cleaning, carding, and yarn manufacturing processes, low micronaire.
+Fine-fiber cotton requires slower processing speeds to prevent damage to the cotton fibers.

-Yarns produce from finer fiber cotton result in more fibers per cross-section.
+Yarns produce from finer fiber cotton result in more fibres per cross-section.
 In turn, produces stronger yarns.
-Dye absorbency and retention vary with the maturity of fibers.
-The greater the maturity, provide better the absorbency and retention.
+Dye absorbency and retention vary with the maturity of cotton fibers.
+The greater the maturity, the better the absorbency and retention.

 The visual chart could use as a guide in interpreting micronaire measurements below.
 Relationship of micronaire readings to market value: